How to Raise Pool Alkalinity: Complete Step-by-Step Guide

 When pH is Also Low

 If both alkalinity and pH are low, sodium bicarbonate is still your best choice as it raises both parameters.
-However, if alkalinity is low but pH is already high (above 7.8), consider using sodium sesquicarbonate instead, which has less impact on pH.
+However, if alkalinity is low but pH is already high (above 7.8), you may need to lower pH first with muriatic acid, then raise alkalinity with sodium bicarbonate in smaller increments to avoid overshooting pH.

 For Salt Water Generator Pools